peterkhe1999/CheatSheet/OSCP/README.md

 .\Spray-Passwords.ps1 -Pass Nexus123! -Admin
 ```

 Password spraying attack against AD users leverages SMB comes with some drawbacks.
-For every authentication attempt, a full SMB connection has to be set up and then terminated. => noisy due to the generated network traffic and quite slow in comparison to other techniques.
+For every authentication attempt, a full SMB connection has to be set up and then terminated. => noisy due to the generated network traffic and quite slow.

 * --continue-on-success: avoid stopping at the first valid credential